TheGatesOfParadise/MenuToGrocery/README.md

 #############
 ToDo#############

-5. use NSCache to store image
 7. check all !
-13. simplify recipe class
-14. update firebase by recipe/small item
 16. add loading wheel -- delete favorites, chatgpt response is slow
 18. get rid of error -- AppCheck failed: 'The operation couldn’t be completed. (com.apple.devicecheck.error error 1.)'
-19. next time image is not loading
 20. change a new firebase accout for 30 day no authentication?
-21. remove a recipe, also remove its grocery

 #############
 Done#############